Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 "No."

 She had been doing that more and more, lately.
-Talking to herself, carrying on a conversation between "Old Jen"---the I.T. cubicle mouse whose sole experience with men had consisted of a few awkward and ill-advised office fumbles---and "New Jen", the competent, confident, slightly cold and battle-scarred Space-Babe.
+Talking to herself, carrying on a conversation between "Old Jen" - the I.T. cubicle mouse whose sole experience with men had consisted of a few awkward and ill-advised office fumbles - and "New Jen", the competent, confident, slightly cold and battle-scarred Space-Babe.
 It had helped her get through months of isolation during the long walk, but the habit was ingrained now.

 Perhaps even more alarmingly, Old Jen seemed to have a voice of her own now: a shy, querulous voice that longed for safety, for warmth and comfort, to go back to her own bed and maybe a cat and a goldfish and shove her head under her pillow and FORGET.

 If she hadn't been a genuinely nice person, Jen suspected she would have hated herself.
-As it was, she accepted the voice of her own timidity for what it really was---Her past.
+As it was, she accepted the voice of her own timidity for what it really was - Her past.
 And her past was a story of fear, weakness, lethargy...Everything that kept a person back, kept them in a cubicle, kept them too afraid to talk to boys.
 Everybody had that voice: at least she knew when hers was talking.

 Still... sometimes it was alright to let Old Jen cry, so long as she wiped away the tears and kept putting one foot in front of another.

 There was some shouting outside, which meant that Kirk had probably arrived.
-It was only his imminent arrival---along with the influx of colonists from Earth, including Jen's replacement---that had persuaded her to finally watch the video from her parents and read the messages from her friends and more distant relatives.
+It was only his imminent arrival - along with the influx of colonists from Earth, including Jen's replacement - that had persuaded her to finally watch the video from her parents and read the messages from her friends and more distant relatives.
 After today, there would be no further opportunities.

 She just wasn't sure what she was going to do.
 She *wasn't* going back to Earth, that much was certain.
 And she couldn't stay here, even if her bath was here.
 And there was the awful question of keeping her head down and avoiding being noticed by the Great Hunt.
 But...